Coffee in Seattle: Coffee technology

 In 2007 the Coffee Equipment Company released a product called the Clover, which was a machine which brewed coffee one cup at a time.
 The company was acquired by Starbucks who now produces the Clover.

 Coffee events

 Coffee: World in your Cup is the name of an exhibition and community series which premiered in Seattle through most of 2009 at the Burke Museum.
 The exhibition includes displays of equipment at the museum and a lecture series with talks in various locations wherein experts talk about aspects of the coffee industry.

 The World Barista Championship was held in Seattle in April 2015.
 The competition, and its winner Sasa Sestic, were the subject of a documentary film The Coffee Man.

 Seattle coffee in popular culture

-In the NBC series Frasier, the characters are often seen drinking coffee at the fictional Café Nervosa, which is said to have been inspired by the real-life Elliott Bay Café.
+In the NBC series Frasier, the characters are often seen drinking coffee at the fictional Café Nervosa, which is said to have been inspired by the real-life Elliott Bay Book Company.

+In The Sopranos, two episodes featured coffee shops based on Starbucks.
+"Our Cafe du jour is New Zealand Peaberry", says a barista, as Paulie Walnuts bemoans the acquisition of Italian coffee culture.